Category Archives: Treatise

 PLI PLUS subscribers can access this title through their subscription.

-PLI Press is proud to announce the publication of the new comprehensive resource Employment Discrimination: A Practitioner’s Deskbook.
+PLI Press is proud to announce the publication of the new practice guide Knowledge Management & Innovation: A Manual for Law Firms and Other Legal Services Organizations.

-Notably, the book covers the following important areas:
+Notably, the manual covers the following important topics:

 We are excited to share this new title with you!